EchoSingh/Visualization/README.md

-# Visualization and Calculation of Mathematical Concepts
+# Visualization and Calculation of Mathematical Concepts 𝝿

 This repository contains a Jupyter Notebook that visualizes and calculates different mathematical concepts, including the estimation of π (Pi) using the Monte Carlo method, creating a dynamic heart shape animation using parametric equations, and plotting the Fibonacci sequence.

+## Snapshots

 ## Prerequisites